extracat/astro-data-api/README.md

 # Astro Data API

 Astro Data API — an open API server for publishing observations of astronomical events, data exchange and automation of telescopes.
+Event publications (telegrams) support markdown with gfm and latex included.

 ## Technology stack